get-crypto/rub/doc/tor.md

 details).

-## 3. Manually create a Dash Core onion service
+## 3. Manually create a Rub Core onion service

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file): *Needed for Tor version 0.2.7.0 and older versions of Tor only.
 For newer versions of Tor see [Section 4](#4-automatically-listen-on-tor).*

-    HiddenServiceDir /var/lib/tor/dashcore-service/
+    HiddenServiceDir /var/lib/tor/rubcore-service/
     HiddenServicePort 9999 127.0.0.1:9996

-The directory can be different of course, but virtual port numbers should be equal to your dashd's P2P listen port (9999 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:9996 by default).
+The directory can be different of course, but virtual port numbers should be equal to your rubd's P2P listen port (9999 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:9996 by default).

-    -externalip=X   You can tell Dash Core about its publicly reachable addresses using this option, and this can be an onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/dashcore-service/hostname.
+    -externalip=X   You can tell Rub Core about its publicly reachable addresses using this option, and this can be an onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/rubcore-service/hostname.
 For connections
                     coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), onion addresses are given preference for your node to advertise itself with.